ajb945/stock-analysis/README.md

-# Analysis of Stock Data
+# Analysis of Stock Data Using VBA

 ## Overview